drewdeponte/git-ps-book/src/guides/edit-a-patch.md

 This is because those patches are above our current location in the stack.
 Which is exactly what we want.

-Then we stage the change with `gps add` or `git add` and amend the patch with `gps a` or `git commit --amend` as we normally would.
+Then we stage the change with `git add` and amend the patch with `git commit --amend` as we normally would.
 After amending the patch if we look at the Git tree we will see the following.

 ```
 ✔ git la